 Kratie today is a small riverside city which lies on the banks of the Mekong River and an emerging tourist destination in Cambodia.
 It is well-known for its French colonial buildings and the rare Irrawaddy dolphins.

 After breakfast, we will drive to the Kampi Village, around 16 km north of Kratie.
 Here is the home of 80 of the dwindling population of Mekong Irrawaddy dolphins.
 The swirling waters here are considered one of the best places to observe these dolphins.
 Then, transfer back to Kratie around noon time.
 Have lunch and take a boat back to Koh Trong Island.

 In the afternoon, join with us in a kayaking trip to big islands with white sand beaches within the Mekong.
 After an hour of kayaking, return to your hotel then relax at leisure.
 Those wishing to explore further can hop on a bicycle or horse cart to visit villages and observe daily life of villagers.
 At the end of day, watch the sunset from the island’s western banks.

 After a short rest, start our half day tour of Phnom Penh.
-First, we visit the Cambodia's Royal Palace built in 1866 by King Norodom.
+First, we visit the Royal Palace built in 1866 by King Norodom.
 It serves as the King's residence and is used as a venue for court ceremony.
 Then we move to the Silver Pagoda which is located in the southern portion of the Royal Palace complex.
 The pagoda houses large collection of Buddha images crafted from gold, silver, jade or wood and stone including the "Emerald Buddha", which sits atop throne in the center of the pagoda.

 Afterwards, visit the National Museum, Cambodia’s largest museum of cultural history and is the country’s leading historical and archaeological museum.
 In the late afternoon, take a walk along the riverside promenade, filled with food stalls, people exercising and courting couples.